Mark Villar

 Mark Aguilar Villar ([vilˈjaɾ], born August 14, 1978) is a Filipino politician and businessman serving as a Senator since 2022.
 He served in President Rodrigo Duterte's cabinet as the Secretary of Public Works and Highways from 2016 to 2021, and was the COVID-19 pandemic isolation czar from 2020 to 2021.
 A member of the Nacionalista Party, he was the Representative of Las Piñas from 2010 to 2016.
 Villar has also previously held executive positions in his family's businesses.

 Villar hails from a political dynasty based in Las Piñas.
-His mother, Cynthia, is his colleague in the Senate, while his father, Manny, is a billionaire businessman and former Senate President.
-His sister, Camille, is a congresswoman, and his wife Emmeline is also a politician.
+His mother Cynthia and his sister Camille are respectively his former and current colleagues in the Senate, while his father, Manny, is a businessman and former Senate President.
+His wife, Emmeline, is also a politician.

 Early life

-Villar was born on August 14, 1978, to businesspersons Manny Villar and Cynthia Villar.
-He is the second of three children, with an older brother, Manuel Paolo, and younger sister, Camille Lydia.
+Villar was born on August 14, 1978, to businesspersons Manny and Cynthia Villar (née Aguilar).
+He is the second of three children, with an older brother, Manuel Paolo, and a younger sister, Camille Lydia.
 He attended the International School Manila in Makati, Metro Manila before moving to the United States to pursue higher education.
-He earned his bachelor's degree in Economics, Political Science and Philosophy from the Wharton School of the University of Pennsylvania.
+He earned his bachelor's degree in Economics, Political Science and Philosophy from the University of Pennsylvania.
 He also finished his master's degree in Business Administration from the University of Chicago Booth School of Business.

+Business career

-On his return to the Philippines, he worked for 10 years in the family's real estate business.
+On his return to the Philippines, he worked for ten years in the family's real estate business.
+By 2003, Villar ran the M-Star malls after their ownership was transferred from Manuela Corp. to the Villar family.
 He was President of Crown Asia Corporation before becoming managing director of Vista Land & Lifescapes.
+When asked regarding his potential involvement in politics, Villar stated that "I'd rather go to a business meeting rather than a political one.
+I don't want to be known as a politician."

 Political career

+House of Representatives (2010–2016)

 Villar was first elected to public office in 2010 as congressman of the lone district of Las Piñas, succeeding his mother, Cynthia Villar, a three-term representative who later became senator.
 During his term, he served as Chairman of the House Committee on Trade and Industry, as well as Vice Chairman of the House Committees on Overseas Workers Affairs, Labor and Employment, and Science and Technology.

-As a member of the 15th and 16th Congress, he authored several bills on education, health and livelihood, including the Negosyo Act promoting micro finance and the Lemon Law protecting buyers of motor vehicles.
+As a member of the 15th and 16th Congress, he authored several bills on education, health and livelihood, including the Negosyo Act promoting microfinance and the Lemon Law protecting buyers of motor vehicles.
 He was also one of the proponents of the Co-Loading Act which opened domestic transport and shipping to foreign vessels.